The-Scratch-Channel/tsc-rss/README.md

 # tsc-rss

-Trying to use RSS feed for TSC, do not make public for now
+RSS feed for the Scratch Channel.
+Go to https://tsc-rss.onrender.com/rss and it will download you an up to date feed